aptos-labs/aptos-core/developer-docs-site/docs/nodes/measure/node-inspection-service.md

 ```

 :::tip Inspection service configuration
-The inspection service should run on all nodes by default, at port `9101`.
 See additional configuration
 details below.
 :::

-## Configure the inspection service
+## Change inspection service port

-You can configure various aspects of the node inspection service.
-For example, to change
+The inspection service should run on all nodes by default, at port `9101`.
+To change
 the port the inspection service listens on (e.g., to `1000`), add the following to your node
 configuration file: